erinvdoyle/tarot/README.md

 ![Github Deploy Page 1](assets/documentation/deploy1.png)

-2. From there, navigate to the Code and Automation section on the left side of the screen and click the Pages tab
+2. From there, navigate to the Code and Automation section on the left side of the screen.
+Click the Pages tab

 ![Github Deploy Page 2](assets/documentation/deploy2.png)